mjs2430/design/content/saratoga/figcaption.md

 ---
 title: figcaption
-description: Default styles for all media captions.
+description: Default styles for all media captions
 level: atom
+function: ''
+updated: false

 ---
 All captions have the same style.
 The figcaption is used as a semantic wrapper and to keep the cascade as configurable as possible.